 Not all cases are based on historical/cultural situations.
-Evidence of hoaxes have plagued many accounts.
+Evidence of hoaxes has plagued many accounts.
 Even St. Francis can’t escape this accusation.
 Some speculated he gouged his wounds when nobody was looking.
 This claim was based on accounts stating St. Francis became obsessed with imitating Jesus in every fashion possible.

 This accusation pertaining to St. Francis is circumstantial at best.
 That’s not the case with Magdalena de la Cruz.
 Chronically and seriously ill, de la Cruz eventually confessed that she faked her stigmata.

 She was not the only one.
 Others came forward or were exposed to be frauds.
-Others on the other hand have escaped detention.
+Others, on the other hand, have escaped detention.

 One example given happened in 1973.
 A ten-year-old girl from California reported having stigmata.
-The doctors tried to observe this condition in action, but to no avail.
+The doctors tried to observe this condition in action but to no avail.
 The case remained a mystery.

 The Case of Catalina Rivas

 Catalina Rivas is considered by many Catholics around the world as being a messenger of Jesus.
-The accusations may seem odd, considering this middle-aged grandmotherly Bolivian doesn't look the part of a would-be saint.
+The accusations may seem odd, considering this middle-aged, grandmotherly Bolivian doesn't look the part of a would-be saint.
 However, Rivas claims to have stigmata, a condition that puts her in league with the great saints.

 Her followers believe she gets direct messages from Jesus, Mary, and the angels.
-Supposedly, they communicate to her in Greek and Latin.
+Supposedly, they communicate with her in Greek and Latin.
 In return, she translates these messages to her followers.
 She claimed that her divine powers came after she had stigmata.

 However, the incidents of stigmata expose a broader truth; cultural shifts, religion and the power of suggestions will make anyone into a believer.